 Wilderness Augusta trips are intentionally designed and facilitated outdoor adventures for children to make powerful, life-serving choices for themselves and others through challenging expeditions and in a skills-based learning environment.
-Our curriculum and itineraries focus on character development and outdoor leadership through environmental stewardship and awareness and outdoor living skills.
+Our curriculum and itineraries focus on character development through mindfulness based outdoor leadership, environmental stewardship, and outdoor living skills.
 We focus on a unique, intentional design of “success counseling” that allows counselors to address diverse learning styles, feelings and needs.
-We utilize powerful tools with campers such as: Challenge By Choice, Full Value Contract, 100% Responsibility, Compassionate communication and many other opportunities for the benefit of camper growth in mind, body and spirit.
+We utilize powerful tools with campers such as: Challenge By Choice, Full Value Contract, 100% Responsibility, Mindfulness, Compassionate communication and many other opportunities for the benefit of camper growth in mind, body and spirit.

-To facilitate an empowering, exciting and safe outdoor experience for children while encouraging their exploration of stewardship, ethics, sustainable ways of being, and wish, wonder and surprise in the wilderness.
+To facilitate an empowering, exciting and mindful outdoor experience for children while encouraging their exploration of stewardship, ethics, sustainable ways of being, and wish, wonder and surprise in the wilderness.

 To connect every child with nature through challenging wilderness experiences and inspire powerful life-serving choices for themselves and others.

 1. Children are empowered and inspired to have outdoor experiences at home and out of school lives;

 2. Connection between participants and families, community and the world are intentional, willing and curious to inviting joy and possibility to their relationships;

 3. Children feel 100% responsible and integrous for the life-giving decisions, words and actions they choose as it affects the natural world and humanity;

 4. Participants develop competency and explicit knowledge/skill in outdoor activities and celebrate their love of learning;

 5. Children unwind, expressing their true self and inner-nature -- embracing challenge and change as opportunity for growth -- and experience each other with open hearts and minds through the spaciousness of the wild.